abyssDS/sfmlWiki/ProjectsfeMovie.md

 - Laurent Gomilla for his excellent work on SFML
 - Loïc Siquet for his general support and work
 - Alexandre Janniaux for his help on the Linux port
-- Martin Bohme for its FFmpeg tutorial (<http://dranger.com/ffmpeg/>)
+- Martin Bohme for his FFmpeg tutorial (<http://dranger.com/ffmpeg/>)
 - Xorlium and timidouveg for their video integration works from which was partly inspired sfeMovie (see <http://www.sfml-dev.org/wiki/en/sources/video_integration> and <http://www.sfml-dev.org/wiki/fr/tutoriels/integrervideo>)
 - and all of the other people who helped me in any way :)